 A tooth decays over a period of time as a result of bacteria mixing with food in the mouth.
 Likewise the truth decays over a period of time as a result of uncritically mixing African traditional religious practices with Christianity.

-In his Warnings to the Churches, JC Ryle wrote: “Since Satan cannot destroy the gospel, he has often neutralized its usefulness by addition, subtraction, or substitution.”
-A neutralized gospel is no gospel at all.
+In his Warnings to the Churches, J. C. Ryle writes, “Since Satan cannot destroy the gospel, he has often neutralised its usefulness by addition, subtraction, or substitution.”
+A neutralised gospel is no gospel at all.

 Sometimes we find this decay in the form of additions of extra-biblical teaching on issues concerning child birth and naming, marriage and family roles, blessings and curses, death and ancestral spirits have been added from African traditional religious beliefs.
 At other times there is the subtraction of essential gospel truths such as ‘grace alone through faith alone’ from the equation of salvation.
-There are even times that we find substitution in matters addressing God and money, the Word of God with the man of God.
-These and many other moves like it neutralize the gospel.
+There are even times that we find substitution in matters addressing God and money, the word of God with the man of God.
+These and many other moves like it neutralise the gospel.

 The result is that while most Africans claim to be Christians, traditional beliefs and values still permeate and shape their interpretation of scripture and lifestyle.
 Instead of God’s gospel being preached in order for people to come to Christ that gospel is pressed into the shape of the people’s religion.